iahuang/codex/README.md

 # Codex

-Codex is a concept programing language powered by the OpenAI generative model of the same name.
+Codex is a concept programing language powered by OpenAI's natural language model of the same name.

 ## Introduction